We are not immune to adversity.

 Although these simple tips can be implemented in everyday life to build resilience, they are not a catch-all solution.
 They will work for many, but often, there are extraordinary challenges that require the help of a professional.
 Therapy can help you create a new narrative, collecting meaning from hardships and promoting growth, self-understanding, and acceptance.

 You can start to take these steps today for building resilience.
 Share this article with your friends and family to spread awareness of the tools available to conquer life’s greatest challenges.
-If you are experiencing hardships and believe therapy is right for you, you are welcome to call (760) 930-0886 to set up a consultation with me, Rakefet Benderly PH.D, a Carlsbad therapist.
+If you are experiencing hardships and believe therapy is right for you, you are welcome to call (760) 930-0886 to set up an appointment with me, Rakefet Benderly PH.D, a Carlsbad therapist.

 Dr. Benderly is a psychologist practicing in Carlsbad, CA. She provides psychotherapy services to residents of North County San Diego including Carlsbad, Encinitas, Solana Beach, Del Mar, Rancho Santa Fe, Fairbanks, Oceanside, Vista, La Jolla, San Marcos, and Escondido.